nicnocquee/env-to-t3/readme.md

 - When the environment variable has `NEXT_PUBLIC_` prefix, it will be considered as a client-side environment variable.
 - When the environment variable has `# required` comment, it will be has a `.min(1)` constraint.
 - When the environment variable has `# number` comment, it will be has a `.number()` constraint.
+- When the environment variable has `# default` comment, it will be has a `.default()` constraint.
+The value of the default will be the value of the environment variable if it exists, or `0` if it is a number, or an empty string if it is a string.

 Example, you have the following `.env` file: